University Disciplinary Committee

 - It is within the discretion of the board to determine whether they wish to hear from the registered witnesses.
 Witnesses will be questioned one at a time by the hearing group and subsequently dismissed.
 They should only be present in the room when providing information to the board.
 Except in documented extenuating circumstances, students are expected to make a good faith effort to provide information to the University Disciplinary Committee when called as a witness.

-- The complainant(s) and respondent(s) will each be limited to five minutes for summary statements.
+- The complainant(s) and respondent(s) will each be limited to five minutes for their summary.

 - All materials provided to the complainant(s) and respondent(s) must be returned to the process advisor at the conclusion of the hearing.

-- Following summary statements, the board will enter closed deliberations.
-A preponderance of the evidence standard (more likely than not) will be used to determine if a university policy, standard or regulation was violated.
+- Following the complainant and respondent summary, the board will enter closed deliberations.
+A more likely than not standard (preponderance of the evidence) will be used to determine if a university policy, standard or regulation was violated.
 If responsibility is determined, the board will make a recommendation for appropriate outcomes.

-- No information about a respondent's prior student conduct record will be shared with the University Disciplinary Committee until a determination of responsibility has been made unless the case being reviewed stems from the prior incident for which a student conduct record exists.
-If a respondent(s) has a prior student conduct record and is found responsible by the University Disciplinary Committee, the following information will be shared with the board: community standards violation(s) for which they were found responsible, date of incident(s), outcome(s), and status of the case(s).
-The student may be recalled before the board to discuss the prior violations and sanctions prior to the University Disciplinary Committee making a recommendation for appropriate sanctions for the present.
+- No information about a respondent's prior community standards record will be shared with the University Disciplinary Committee until a determination of responsibility has been made unless the case being reviewed stems from the prior incident for which a community standards record exists.
+If a respondent(s) has a prior community standards record and is found responsible by the University Disciplinary Committee, the following information will be shared with the board: community standards violation(s) for which they were found responsible, date of incident(s), outcome(s), and status of the case(s).
+The student may be recalled before the board to discuss the prior violations and outcomes prior to the University Disciplinary Committee making a recommendation for appropriate outcomes for the present case.

 Hearing Outcome Determination and Notifications